By Charles DickensOriginal music by Richard Cumming

 It’s a cold, Christmas Eve night in Dickensian London.
 Ebenezer Scrooge, the miserly businessman, continues to work away from the holiday merriment with his clerk, Bob Cratchit.
-Scrooge’s niece, Frederika, enters the office to invite him to Christmas dinner with her family.
-Scrooge turns her down without even a “Merry Christmas.”
+Scrooge’s nephew, Fred, enters the office to invite him to Christmas dinner with his family.
+Scrooge turns him down without even a “Merry Christmas.”
 Scrooge leaves his office for the London street scene.
 There are children singing carols and people begging Scrooge for money.

 As he walks home, he begins to hear the voice of his deceased business partner, Jacob Marley.
 Scrooge arrives home, scared and startled, and tries to convince himself that the voices were only his imagination.
 But soon the ghost of Marley appears to warn him that he will be visited by three spirits and that Scrooge must listen to them if he wants to escape his fate.
 Even though Scrooge doesn’t believe what he sees or hears, later that night the Ghost of Christmas Past appears.
 The spirit shows Scrooge images from his childhood and young adulthood, including moments with his sister Fan, his first employer Mrs. Fezziwig, and a painful memory with his fiancée, Belle, who left him because he cared for his money more than her.

 Scrooge vows to change his ways.
 He honors Christmas Day when he wakes up in the morning, spreading through generosity and kindness.
-With a newly-warmed heart, Scrooge brings a large turkey and warm greetings to the Cratchit home before joining his niece Frederika and her Lucy for Christmas dinner.
+With a newly-warmed heart, Scrooge brings a large turkey and warm greetings to the Cratchit home before joining his nephew Fred and her wife Lucy for Christmas dinner.
 Never again does Scrooge ignore the joys of the holiday spirit.